Road Closures (Traffic Management Points) - FAQs

 • Restricted Access – B also permits access to services included at Emergency Services Only Access.

-• The Incident Controller or delegate may determine access for non–fire agency personnel (eg. residents, DEPI animal welfare staff, emergency or essential services) where it is deemed appropriate in the circumstances.
+• The Incident Controller or delegate may determine access for non–fire agency personnel (eg. residents, DEECA animal welfare staff, emergency or essential services) where it is deemed appropriate in the circumstances.
 In this case, such access may require specific conditions to be met, such as escort by appropriate fire or relevant responder agency personnel.

 • Authorised access (C): Residents, recovery services, media